bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 > TODO: Talk about compatibility.
 Pseudorandom isn't backwards-compatible.
 Is there even such a thing as a "cTLS extension"?

-> QUESTION: Can we come up with a better name than "pseudorandom"?
+> QUESTION: Can we come up with a better name than "pseudorandom" for this entry?

 ## Use